dustinfast/PTC-Sim/README.md

 ## Dependencies

 The web interface requires flask.
-Install with `pip install flask`
+Install with `pip install flask`.

+Other technologies used include AJAX, JavaScript, ...

 ## # TODO

-Change demo to loco_sim - it will start all necessary services.
+Change demo to locoBoss shell script - it will start all necessary services.
-Class D/Qpid?
+Seperate logs and display each on Logs webpage w/logtail Class D/Qpid?
-Web
-Change 'Running' log output to 'Started' (see sim_bos.start) bos loco cmds - need contextual repl first?
+Change 'Running' log output to 'Started' (see sim_bos.start) bos loco cmds
-Shebang permissions
-Move prompt below console output
 Consolidate lib sections under one class each?
 Ensure normalized app name - LocoSim is web app, loco_sim is python?
+LocoBOSS?
 Better output on connection error
 PEP8 file headers, imports, and docstrings
 Privatize necessary members and do validation on public members readme screenshots and high-level images
 TrackCircuits
-Locos json
-Flask
+Ensure all URLs OK
 EMP spec file?
+Queue expire time
+Remove prompts from REPLs